cusp-london/cusp-london.github.io/seminars.md

 | 12 May 2020 4pm | Anant Jani | Mapping interventions to address social factors related to health | [Watch the recording Here](https://media.kcl.ac.uk/media/CUSP+London+Series+Seminar+%282%29A+Mapping+interventions+to+address+social+factors+related+to+health_Anant+Jani+/1_ta1zqm70)|
 | 5 May 2020 4pm | Toby Thornton | Developing the first Future Mobility Zones in the UK | [Watch the recording Here](https://media.kcl.ac.uk/media/CUSP+London+Series+Seminar+%281%29A+A+human-centric+overview+of+Future+Mobility_Toby+Thornton/1_tr019g1i)|

+Please visit our [Events page](https://cusplondon.ac.uk/events.html) to see the more recent seminars being held also.